 That's a really long way of explaining something very clear.

-Also, because it's fun, the FBI search warrant also says that the agent, quote, also reviewed publicly available video podcasts of Brown and Person One.
+Also, because it's fun, the FBI search warrant also says that the agent, quote, also reviewed publicly available video podcasts of Brown and person one.

 In an interview posted on July 12th, 2021, Brown stated that he was present with the other Oath Keepers on January 6th.

-So Jeremy's insisting on taking his case to trial so he can blow this whole thing wide open, so I look forward to that gusto fizzling out disappointingly.
+So Jeremy's insisting on taking his case to trial so he can blow this whole thing wide open.

-He claims that the FBI tried to make him an informant or whatever, and from what I can understand from the allegations, there was a visit that he got from the FBI at some point about shit he was posting online, which, based on the other things I can tell about him, Maybe he made a threat of some sort that was relevant enough.
+And from what I can understand from the allegations, there was a visit that he got from the FBI at some point about shit he was posting online, which based on the other things I can tell about him, maybe he made a threat of some sort that was relevant enough as somebody who's a member of the Oath Keepers and like a former Green Beret, apparently.